 With the progress of colonoscopy operation technology and endoscopic imaging technology, especially magnifying endoscopy has achieved remarkable results in the detection of fine structure on the surface of colorectal tumors.
 It should be pointed out that the development of electronic staining endoscopy is extremely rapid, such as narrowband imaging technology (NBI), flexible spectral imaging color enhancement technology (FICE) and i-Scan digital contrast technology (iSCAN), etc. (DW6).
 These imaging technologies can highlight the mucosal surface structure or capillary morphology by switching between different wavelengths of light, clearly observe the boundary and scope of the lesion, and obtain a visual effect similar to chromoendoscopy.

 Depth research for colonoscopy image recognition has already started, using specific data sets and special deep learning network structure models to establish a labeled colonic lesion image data set to provide technical support for intelligent image recognition of colonoscopy images.
-Computer-aided diagnosis analysis used for accurately classify neoplastic/hyperplastic, adenoma/non-adenomas colorectal polyps, the results showed that the system have a classification accuracy rate above 90%, the diagnosis time required is far lower than endoscopy experts and non-experts[4,22-24].
+Computer-aided diagnosis analysis used for accurately classify neoplastic/hyperplastic, adenoma/non-adenomas colorectal polyps found that the system have a classification accuracy rate above 90%, and the diagnosis time required is decreased compared with endoscopy experts and non-experts[4,22-24].

 The dynamic recognition system decomposes the real-time video of the colonoscopy into a continuous picture.
 The deep learning neural network is used for the recognition of the marked images, and the fine recognition of each image is carried out to realize the purpose of automatically discovering and classifying the lesions.
 Mori et al[25] used deep learning models to analyze colonoscopy videos to classify adenomatous and hyperplastic polyps in real time, the results find that the accuracy of the AI model is 94%, the sensitivity and the specificity is 98% and 83% respectively (Figure 2).